Terms & Conditions

 (a) “E-Mental Health” (the Website) is provided by CanTeen – The Australian Organisation For Young People Living With Cancer (ABN 77 052 040 516) of Level 11, 130 Elizabeth St, Sydney, NSW, 2000 (We or Us).

 (b) This document sets out the terms and conditions (Terms) on which you (You) may access and use the Website.
 These Terms apply in addition to any other terms and conditions to which You are subject in relation to the Website, including:

 (3) any relevant third party terms and conditions,

 (collectively, Other Terms).
 In the event of any inconsistency between these Terms and the Other Terms, these Terms will prevail to the extent of the inconsistency.

 (c) By registering, accessing and using the Website, You accept and agree to these Terms (and any applicable Other Terms) without any limitation or qualification.
 These Terms constitute a legally binding agreement between You and Us.
-If You are under 18 years of age, then Your guardian or caregiver needs to consent to You registering, accessing and using the Website.

 (d) We may change these Terms from time to time by posting the changed Terms on the Website.
 By You continuing to use the Website, such changed Terms will apply from that point forward.

 (e) You warrant to Us that You have the authority to enter into an agreement with Us on these Terms.

 (a) The Website contains general information that You can access without registering.
 However, most information and features (including the ‘Young People’s Dashboard’) cannot be accessed without logging in.
 If You would like to access these features, You will need to register.

 (b) To register You must be between the age of 12 and 24.